Project Firstline

 • Discuss how effective IPC practices can have positive impacts on patient outcomes

-Hand Hygiene for Infection Prevention in a Dialysis Setting
+Infection Prevention in Dialysis Learning Courses

 About Project Firstline